Nitronium tetrafluoroborate

-Nitronium tetrafluoroborate is an inorganic compound with formula NO_{2}BF_{4}.
+Nitronium tetrafluoroborate is an inorganic compound with formula NO2BF4.
 It is a salt of nitronium cation and tetrafluoroborate anion.
-It is a colorless crystalline solid, which reacts with water to form the corrosive acids HF and HNO_{3}.
+It is a colorless crystalline solid, which reacts with water to form the corrosive acids hydrogen fluoride (HF) and nitric acid (HNO3).
 As such, it must be handled under water-free conditions.
 It is sparsely soluble in many organic solvents.

 Preparation

-Nitronium tetrafluoroborate can be prepared by adding a mixture of anhydrous hydrogen fluoride and boron trifluoride to a nitromethane solution of nitric acid or dinitrogen pentoxide.
+Nitronium tetrafluoroborate can be prepared by adding a mixture of anhydrous hydrogen fluoride and boron trifluoride to a nitromethane solution of nitric acid or dinitrogen pentoxide (N2O5).

 Applications

 Nitronium tetrafluoroborate is used in organic synthesis as an electrophilic nitrating agent and a mild oxidant.